Understanding the Timing Requirements Associated with Workers’ Compensation Claims

 The Timing Rule for Notification Has Built-In Flexibility

-The overriding principal for issuing accident notification to an employer essentially states that employees cannot receive workers’ compensation benefits until their employers have been notified of an accident — and that notice must be delivered within 30 days after the occurrence, unless there is a reasonable excuse for a delay.
+The overriding principle for issuing accident notification to an employer essentially states that employees cannot receive workers’ compensation benefits until their employers have been notified of an accident — and that notice must be delivered within 30 days after the occurrence unless there is a reasonable excuse for a delay.

 The law goes on to cite exceptions to the notification rules.
 In addition to circumstances where the employer clearly knows about an accident, there are certainly cases when injuries are too severe to permit timely notification by workers.
 There can also be circumstances of fraud or deceit of a third person.

 Additionally, while 30 days may seem to be a reasonable timeframe for notifying employers of workplace accidents, any injury situation can have a number of unique aspects that can come into play.